Expert Intellectual Property Lawyers l Digital Media Solicitors

 The problem with relying on an employee’s implied duty of good faith is that it is subjective.
 It is what the employee considers is in the interests of the company.
 Likewise with the implied duty of fidelity it is as Lord Greene MR says in Hivac v.
 Park Royal [1946] Ch 174 practically difficult to find out exactly how far the “vague duty of fidelity extends”.
 In other words you want to have a written policy that will stand up in court as best practice.
 In drafting a social media policy you also need to consider the employee’s right to privacy and to freedom of expression.

-To book a face to face consultation for legal advice about social media contracts and policies, contact a specialist e-commerce lawyer (charge rates may apply and may vary).
+To book a face-to-face consultation for legal advice about social media contracts and policies, contact a specialist e-commerce lawyer (charge rates may apply and may vary).